 That said, the fundamentals haven’t changed much at all.

-When I started practicing SEO in 2003, the goal was to make brands accessible to search engines and to help potential customers find them online.
-That mission hasn’t changed and it’s the driving force behind everything we do.
+When I started practising SEO in 2003, the goal was to make brands accessible to search engines and to help potential customers find them online.
+That mission hasn’t changed, and it’s the driving force behind everything we do.

 Start with the end in mind